SanthaC/yolo/explanation.md

 A Deployment lacks stable identities and stable persistent volume binding per replica.
 If the database pod were re-created, a Deployment might attach a different volume or fail to preserve pod identity — undesirable for stateful databases.

 ## 2. Method used to expose pods to internet traffic

 ### Frontend exposure
 Primary method: Service type LoadBalancer on the frontend service.

 GKE provisions a cloud load balancer and assigns an external IP.
-The URL documented in the repository README is of the form http://<EXTERNAL-IP>:3000 or http://<EXTERNAL-IP> depending on the Service port mapping.
+The URL documented in the repository README is of the form http://10.102.182.148/ depending on the Service port mapping.

 Alternate/Production-ready method: Use an Ingress resource backed by the GKE ingress controller (HTTP(S) Load Balancer).
 Benefits:

 TLS termination (HTTPS)

 Host/path-based routing (serve API and UI under a single domain)

 ### Backend exposure
 The backend is exposed internally via ClusterIP.
 The frontend communicates with the backend through that internal service name.

 If needed for external clients or CI tests, restrict exposure via an Ingress path.

 ## 3. Persistent storage (design and implementation)

 ### Requirements
 Data added via the application (e.g. products) must remain available after Pod restarts, node reboots or even Pod replacement.

 ### Implementation choices
 GKE-backed PersistentVolumes via the default StorageClass (which uses Google Compute Engine Persistent Disks on GKE).

 MongoDB runs in a StatefulSet with volumeClaimTemplates creating PVCs for each replica.
 Each PVC is bound to a PV with storage provided by GKE.

 ### Persistence verification procedure
 1. Add a product using the UI.